 Can I Recover Compensation if I’m Being Blamed for a Distracted Driving Accident in California?

 California uses a pure comparative negligence system in accident cases that involve shared blame.
 Under this doctrine, you can recover money from the other party even if you are up to 99% at fault.
 But your damages are reduced based on your percentage of fault.
-You may be assigned blame for a crash if you were not paying attention to the road, speeding, or violating traffic laws at the time of your accident.
+You may be assigned blame for a crash if you were not paying attention one of the most dangerous roads, speeding, or violating traffic laws at the time of your accident.

 It’s crucial to consult with an experienced San Diego car accident lawyer if you are being blamed for your injuries.
 Insurance companies use this approach to reduce their own liability and limit payouts.
-Mission Personal Injury Lawyers, P.C. has decades of experience fighting back against blame-shifting tactics.
+Mission Personal Injury Lawyers has decades of experience fighting back against blame-shifting tactics.

 We’ll Fight to Recover Compensation for All of Your Distracted Driving Accident Injuries